We are very proud of our students' appearance and uniform; it promotes a shared identity and ensures that all students are equal.

 SKIRTS Kilt style tartan skirt that falls on the knee when in a standing position.
 Skirts are not permitted to be rolled at any time.
 They are only available from Danielle’s and Crawlers.

 IDENTITY BADGES are provided by the school and should be worn on the right lapel of the blazer at all times when in school.
-Lost badges will need to be replaced at a cost of £5.
+Lost badges will need to be replaced at a cost of £5 for a new ID card and holder.

 OUTDOOR COATS Should be dark in colour and of sensible design.
 Casual leisurewear is not allowed: denim (all colours), leather and ’leather effect’.
 All outdoor coats must be removed upon entering any school building.